fbroumand/GSA-Agile-Design/README.md

 If you would like to see and discuss the changes that other people have proposed, visit the ["Pull Requests"](https://github.com/INCATech/GSA-Agile-Design/pulls) section and browse [the issues](https://github.com/INCATech/GSA-Agile-Design/issues).
 Feedback will be reviewed by INCATech
 ## Technical Details
-During Sprint 0, the team was divided into multidisciplinary teams.
+During Sprint 0, the team was divided into multidisciplinary teams(https://github.com/INCATech/GSA-Agile-Design/documents).
 These teams were assigned to scrub the RFQ and brainstorm ideas on how to use the data available through the open FDA APIs (Play 1).
 The groups reconvened the Program Manager led the discovery session where each team presented its findings.
 The end result of the discovery process was identification of the business owner, project lead, the audiences, the api used, the mission and the vision.
 The project was agile and iterative (Play 4)

 Business Owner: CEO INCATech final say on business wants and needs for the project Project Lead: CIO INCATech the person accountable for the project(Play 6 & 7)